seng438-winter-2023/seng438-a2-Group15/seng438-a2-team_number.md

 -    Returns true if the specified value is within the range and false otherwise.
 -    Variable domains: value: a double numberical value in the table.
 -    BBT Technique: BVT
 -    Example range and boundary values chosen:
 2.) double constrain(double value)
 -    Returns the value within the range that is closest to the specified value.
 -    Variable domainL value --> a double numerical value in the table.
 -    BBT Technique: BVT
+-    Example range and boundary values chosen:

 # 4 How the team work/effort was divided and managed